rianrais/stockbit-test/README.md

 To get the dependency.
 And then use API platform (such as Postman) to hit the endpoint with the required query parameters.

+## Important Notes

+Since the OMDB API key given to me via email can not be used any further, I've taken steps to get my own free API key for OMDB API hence I will not used it here.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)